 However, I won’t say that’s necessarily a bad thing, we are all sued to it.
 I like it when some news portal giants keep it minimal and less busy (but don’t use Bootstrap).

 AddThis is one of the largest Bootstrap-based websites that we included in this list.
 It’s a social engagement tool (more than that!) that knows how to do promotion right.

 Tip: if you are starting a new business, look at how big guys do things.
 Don’t copy, imitate and add your twist to it.

 AddThis mixes simplicity with creativity very well.
-It does not really focus on special effects, making it quick for the user to get familiar with the features.
+It does not focus on special effects, making it quick for the user to get familiar with the features.

 Seconds matter in the online space!

 My favorite socks!
-Stance is a great example of how you can use Bootstrap to build a big eCommerce website.
+Stance is a great example of using Bootstrap to build a big eCommerce website.
 Stance has everything an online store needs including cookies, best sellers, notifications and more.

 It’s a terrific example of executing home pages, categories, product presentations and mega menu correctly.

 Going alcohol-free can be fun, too, with Caleño Drinks.
 A website full of Latin vibes is a brilliant example of making a Bootstrap website that stands out from the crowd.

 You can feel the good vibes only by scrolling the website and investigating inner pages.
-It also includes a slider, notification bar, Trustpilot reviews, testimonials and the list goes on.
+It also includes a slider, notification bar, Trustpilot reviews, testimonials and a list.

 Honestly, I spent much of my review time browsing Caleño Drinks.
-It’s friendly, it’s cool, it’s voguish, well, you get the gist of it.
+It’s friendly, and it’s cool, it’s voguish, well, you get the gist of it.